GSA/fedramp-tailored/pages/Appendices.md

 - Ensures the system is properly assessed by an independent entity.
  |   |
 | 5. | CM-1 | Configuration Management Policy and Procedures |
-- Ensures changes to the system&#39;s security controls are only implemented following a change management capability.
+- Ensures changes to the system's security controls are only implemented following a change management capability.
 - Ensures all changes are authorized prior to implementation.
 - Ensures all changes are documented and tracked.
  |   |